threefoldtech/info_grid/src/flist/flist_case_studies/flist_nextcloud_case_study.md

 oneshot: true
 ```

-The file `ufw-init.yaml` is very similar to the previous file `ssh-unit.yaml`.
-In this case, this file is ran only once and it runs the script `ufw_unit.sh`.
+The file `ufw-init.yaml` is very similar to the previous file `ssh-init.yaml`.

 File: `ufw.yaml`